erricrr/custom-curricula/README.md

 The data in `student_data.csv` uses fictitious LLM-generated student data.

-Currently, it runs **Gemini-pro** locally.
+Currently, it runs **Gemini-pro** locally in a Jupyter Notebook (`gemini-pro-for-teachers.ipynb`).
 This tool is not for production.
-It runs in a Jupyter Notebook (`gemini-pro-for-teachers.ipynb`), there's no user interface at the moment.
+There's no user interface at the moment.
+Also, the accuracy of the output has yet to be evaluated.